 - 1 teaspoon pure vanilla extract

-Line a 12 count muffin tin with paper liners, and set aside.
-Preheat your oven to 350°F.
+- Preheat your oven to 350°F. Line a 12 count cupcake tin with paper liners, and set aside.

-- Add in half of your dry mix along with your cup of milk.
-Whisk everything together until just combined.
-Add the remaining half of your dry ingredients.
+- Add in half of your dry mix, and mix until incorporated.
+Whisk in your buttermilk, then add the remaining half of your dry ingredients.
 Whisk again until you no longer see any dry ingredients in the batter.
+Take care not to over mix!
 Some lumps are normal.

 - Portion out the batter into your cupcake tin, filling each cup around 2/3 full.
 Bake in the center of your preheated 350°F oven for 15 to 20 minutes, or until a skewer inserted into the center of a cupcake comes out clean.

 - Cool for about 10 minutes in the cupcake tin, then turn onto a wire rack to cool completely to room temperature before frosting and serving.